 There's no doubt that the best camping tech enhances any trip away, whether you're car camping, at a festival or backpacking.
 The best camping tech is designed to make your life easier, so that you can get on with doing whatever it is you came for, be it spending quality time with the family, worshipping your favorite band on the main stage or hiking your way to mountain summits.

-But what do we mean by the best camping tech?
-Of course, one of the main reasons we escape to the outdoors to sleep in a shelter made only of thin fabric and fiberglass poles is to flee technology and the trappings of modern life, to get away from the constant hum of our cities and unwind with nature.
-So we're not suggesting you bring all your laptops, iPads and portable consoles along.
+Of course, one of the main reasons we escape to the outdoors to sleep in a shelter made only of thin fabric and fiberglass poles is to flee technology and the trappings of modern life, to get away from the constant hum of our cities and unwind with nature, so we're not suggesting you bring all your laptops, iPads and portable consoles along.
 The last thing you want is an email from work popping up when you're trying to relax.

 You're going to be making coffee, so why not do it with the ingeniously efficient Aeropress.
 You're going to need to cook food, so why not do it with one of the best camping stoves out there: the BioLite Campstove 2, which can charge your other gadgets while you're at it?

 1. BioLite Campstove 2

 This wood-burning camp stove is more than the sum of its parts.
 It doesn’t just cook food and boil water (although it does both very well) – it also converts heat into electricity, so you can charge your phone, headlamp (see our roundup of the best headlamps for compatible models), camping light, or other camping tech whilst you cook dinner outdoors.
 There’s even a dashboard to show you battery status.
 It’s a hefty size and weight, so best used for camping holidays rather than backpacking trips.

 2. LifeStraw Personal Water Filter